Andre-Diamond/note-metrics/README.md

 ## Checkbox Tracking

 The plugin parses checkboxes under specified headings in your settings.
 By default, it looks for checkboxes under the **`## Daily Habits`** heading, but you can customize this in the plugin settings.
-The plugin will read all checkboxes under a heading until it encounters the next heading of the same or higher level.
+The plugin will read all checkboxes under a heading until it encounters the next heading.

 ### Flexible Heading Matching (New)